2.15. Async runtime

 struct OpCtx {

-HSQOBJECT promise; // addref'd via create_promise
+HSQOBJECT future; // addref'd via future_create

 HSQOBJECT result; // built on the VM thread